Ethan Hawke Is The Latest Celebrity To Take Aim At Donald Trump, Claims He Conned America

 According to the Daily Mail, the Training Day star admitted that he has an interest in politics, too.
 Hawke said that President Donald Trump was a “carnival barker” and said that he has “energized the younger generation.”

 Ethan admitted that the fact that he energized younger people is not a bad thing, exactly.
-However, he conned America and many people, fell for it.
+However, he conned America, and many people fell for it.

 “The only positive to having a complete carnival barker as a president is seeing how energized young people are for the first time,” Hawke explained.

-Ethan admitted that part of the problem is that young women grow up with men like Donald Trump and they expect all men to act like him.
+Ethan admitted part of the problem is that young women grow up with men like Donald Trump, and they expect all men to act like him.
 They should expect more from their leader.

 “The biggest surprise is the power of young women growing up in an extremely misogynistic society that feels familiar and good.
 They recognize it.
 They don’t want to ask more of their leaders.”

-Even though Hawke is happy to see young people involved in politics, he said that he is disappointed that Trump hasn’t followed through with any of his campaign promises.
+Even though Hawke is happy to see young people involved in politics, he said that he is disappointed Trump hasn’t followed through with any of his campaign promises.
 He added that he felt frustrated listening to Donald explain why isn’t getting any of his issues passed, as Ethan felt he was only pushing the blame on someone else.

 While Ethan admits that he isn’t happy with the way Trump is running the country, he finds joy in acting, directing, and writing.